🔍 Search

 How to Brute Force a Password?

-Here are the steps commonly followed by an attacker to brute force a password:
+Here are the steps commonly followed by an attacker to crack a password using brute force technique:

 Step-1: Target Identification